Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Builder.md

 - Flexible Object Creation supports optional parameters without overloading constructors.
 - Easier Maintenance with new fields can be easily added without modifying existing constructors.

----

 ## **How to Implement ?**

-???+ example "Simple Java Example"
+??? example "Simple Example"

-    Below is a basic **Java example** demonstrating the pattern.
+    Below is a basic Java example demonstrating the pattern.
 Assume we need to build a `Car` object with several optional fields.

     ```java title="Simple Builder Implementation"
     public class Car {